 The flaws of the one-war standard can be thought of as the canary in the coal mine — the warning of greater perils and far sharper dilemmas to come.
 The United States must decide soon whether to invest significantly more resources in stiffening the hard-power backbone of its grand strategy or scale back that grand strategy to better fit its defense capabilities.
 What it should not do is assume that this choice between unpalatable options can somehow be avoided.
 The worst approach to dealing with any glaring strategic problem is to pretend that the problem does not exist.

-Hal Brands is Henry Kissinger Distinguished Professor of Global Affairs at the John Hopkins School of Advanced International Studies, a scholar at the American Enterprise Institute, and a Bloomberg Opinion columnist.
+Hal Brands is Henry Kissinger Distinguished Professor of Global Affairs at the Johns Hopkins School of Advanced International Studies, a scholar at the American Enterprise Institute, and a Bloomberg Opinion columnist.
 His most recent book, with Charles Edel, is The Lessons of Tragedy: Statecraft and World Order (2019).
 He is currently writing a book on how history can inform America’s approach to long-term competitions with China and Russia.

 Evan Braden Montgomery is senior fellow and director of research and studies at the Center for Strategic and Budgetary Assessments.
 He is the author of In the Hegemon’s Shadow: Leading States and the Rise of Regional Powers (2016), as well as articles in Foreign Affairs, International Security, Security Studies, and the Journal of Strategic Studies.